 - If you are talking more than $10,000, then there is a certain amount of percentage for penalties.

 - If you are a first-time offender, they will usually take leniency and ask why it was not put in as allowable.

 - If it is a recurring theme and you do not correct it, penalties will become larger at that point.
 Including but not limited to losing contracts, losing the ability to win, and the DCAA will start to send other audits to make sure you are following the rules.

 When submitting your ICS, the DCAA has 6 years after submission to audit you before they are stopped by the statute of limitations.
 Most audits will appear within a year of submission but legally they have 6 years.

 What is the ICE Model?

-A helpful resource from the DCAA to help you get your ICS in order.
+A helpful resource from the DCAA to help you get your incurred cost submission (ICS) in order.
 This is something we highly suggest, especially for new DIYers, unless you already have something historically you have been submitting and already have prepared.
 Why should you use it though?